arpan-khan/spotify-ad-skipper/README.md

 ## Disclaimer

 This application is not affiliated with, endorsed by, or connected to Spotify AB or Shizuku.
 All trademarks are the property of their respective owners.

-**Legal Notice**: This app modifies the normal operation of the Spotify application.
-Use may violate Spotify's Terms of Service.
 The developers assume no liability for any consequences of using this software.

 ## Acknowledgments